IntuitiveHarmony/redux-lesson/README.md

 ```
 npx create-react-app redux-toolkit-counter
 ```
-## Install the Redux Toolkit Packages
+## Install the Redux and Redux Toolkit Packages

-In the terminal run:
+CD into the `redux-toolkit-counter` and in the terminal run:
 ```
 npm i @reduxjs/toolkit react-redux
 ```